Landmark hotel's conference center is joint venture with city

 “Any decisions about how to position the conference center in or with a potential sale will require the alignment of all three partners,” Owczarski stated.

-Formerly a DoubleTree by Hotel property, the Hotel Roanoke has been operated by McLean-based Curio Collection by Hilton since 2016.
+Formerly a DoubleTree by Hilton Hotel property, the Hotel Roanoke has been operated by McLean-based Curio Collection by Hilton since 2016.

 In April, the Hotel Roanoke announced plans for a 10,000-square-foot expansion, which would involve enclosing the north courtyard and adding indoor-outdoor recreation and conference space.
 Owczarski did not immediately respond Thursday when asked if those plans are now on hold.
-The hotel has undergone about $17.6 million in renovations in recent years, including upgrading all guest rooms and renovating the Pine Room Restaurant and 1882 Lobby Bar.
+Roanoke has issued about $12.7 million in bonds to fund that expansion, according to the city’s spokesperson.

 The Grand Old Lady became a Hokie in 1989 when Norfolk Southern deeded the circa-1882 landmark to the university.
 At that time, business wasn’t booming at the Hotel Roanoke.
 Tourists preferred chain hotels off the interstate, and Norfolk Southern decided to focus on the transportation business.